 The Governors are responsible for setting general policy, adopting an annual plan and budget, monitoring the Academy by the use of budgets and making major decisions about the direction of the Academy, capital expenditure and senior staff appointments.
-The Governors have also retained Wilkins Kennedy LLP as internal auditors to review all of the school's financial and governance procedures, as discussed in more detail in the Governance Statement on pages 10 to 12.
+The Governors have also retained independent internal auditors to review all of the school's financial and governance procedures, as discussed in more detail in the Governance Statement on pages 10 to 13.